AlexsanderHamir/yieldpoint/README.md

 - `SetTraceFunc(func(YieldEvent))`: Sets a callback for yield events

-## Status
+## Contributions

-This package is experimental.
-Feedback and contributions are welcome!
+Share your talents and ideas !!

 ## License

-MIT License - see LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.